Frizbeeco/Frizbee/documentation.md

-# Host a decentralized external playlist server
+# XML protocol for hosting a decentralized external playlist server

 Frizbee uses a minimal system of parsing XML files for its playlists.
 There should be two elements to your interface: